The Neurohospitalist Fellowship

 How to Apply

-We will start accepting applications for the 2024-2025 academic year (that is, fellowship starting in July 2024 thru June 2025) starting the summer/fall of 2022 through December 2022 and will then invite select applicants for interviews in the early part of 2023.
+We will start accepting applications for the 2024-2025 academic year (that is, fellowship starting in July 2024 thru June 2025) starting the summer/fall of 2022 through mid-January 2023 and will then invite select applicants for interviews in March/April 2023 with plans to offer positions to candidates in May 2023.

 If you would like to apply, please send via email to Dr. Maulik Shah: 1) your up-to-date CV; 2) a personal statement regarding your interest in neurohospitalist medicine and future career goals; and 3) 2-3 letters of recommendation from neurology faculty.
 Faculty members can email letters of recommendation directly to Dr. Maulik Shah.